Your questions answered

 -

-They support adults with issues including depression, anxiety, bereavement, anger, stress, abuse, loss, phobias, PTSD, relationships, self-esteem, trauma and work or career-related issues, or food-related issues.
+They support adults with issues including depression, anxiety, bereavement, anger, stress, abuse, loss, phobias, relationships, self-esteem, trauma and work or career-related issues, or food-related issues.
 They do not offer couples counselling or therapy for under-18s.

 -